dzire-111/ecommerce-sales-dashboard/README.md

 - Promote high-performing products through targeted campaigns.
 - Explore opportunities to expand in underperforming regions.
 - Use demand trends for improved inventory planning.

+## Dashboard Access
+The interactive dashboard can be accessed by downloading the Power BI file from this repository and opening it in Power BI Desktop.